pyinvoke/invoke/sites/docs/cli.rst

     one of:

-    - ``flat`` (the default): single, flat vertical list with dotted task names, and docstrings in a second column.
+    - ``flat`` (the default): single, flat vertical list with dotted task names.
-    - ``nested``: a nested (4-space indented) vertical list without dotted task names.
-No docstrings are displayed.
+    - ``nested``: a nested (4-space indented) vertical list, where each level implicitly includes its parent (with leading dots as a strong visual clue that these are still subcollection tasks.)
     - ``json``: intended for consumption by scripts or other programs, this format emits (non-pretty-printed) JSON data representing the task tree, with each 'node' in the tree consisting of the following keys: